qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/development/bugreporting.rst

   A ``Fix me`` link is provided at the bottom of any page of the web site to help you directly improve this page and submit pull request.

-  This option is also available in the footer of the Testing documentation.
+  This option is also available in the footer of the documentation.